kammitama5/kammitama5.github.io/_posts/2020-08-17-Monday-August-17th.md

 ## I guess I've been thinking about this a lot
 - I was asking someone the other day "How do you know when a problem or project is *done*"?
 When is something *enough*.
-The Computer Scientist and agile process says that you should specify when something is done, and that's how you know a project is over.
+The Computer Scientist and agile process says that you as the designer of that project, as the person architecting that system, should specify when something is done, and that's how you know a project is over.
-  It's a very neat, convenient way for someone in Computer Science to think about a problem, but that isn't really how things work in the real world, isn't it?
+  It's a very neat, convenient way for someone in Computer Science to think about a problem, but that isn't really how things work in the real world, is it?
+I wonder how we can be so blithely unaware of this reality, yet take ourselves so seriously.
 - A mechanic knows this isn't the case, as things are a trade-off.
 You make a fix, but something else may come loose or rattle.
 Your tires may need to be aligned.
 Your fan belt is rattling again.
 Doctors know this to be the case, too; someone can experience little to no symptoms, but that doesn't mean that they are fully cured, or that they will be cured *forever*.
 It seems to be only the computer scientist without